akinhwan/bens-blog-boilerplate/content/blog/annual-planning.md

 ## How will I step out of my comfort zone?

+I will share personal details that may not always reflect myself in the best possible light.
+I will opt to tell the truth rather than a comfortable lie.
+I will push myself to be consistent in front of an audience, whether it be live or on the internet.

 ## What permission do I need to give myself?

+You have the permission to cold email or DM any person of interest to you.
+You have the permission to get out of the damn building/house and talk to customers.
+You have the permission to be agile and changes any of the goals I've set here.

 ## What obstacles will I face and how will I overcome them?

+There will be days where I don't follow through with my intentions, and I will get down on myself because of this.
+However, I must surpass dissapointment, and show self-compassion.
+Try to understand why I may have not delivered on what I promised.
+What was it that took my time instead?
+What is the next smallest actionable thing I can do.
+There is no way to make it up, just learn and trudge forwads.

 ## Who in my life deserves more attention?

+My new girlfriend Sarah.
+I think I rightly so value my dreams above here at this stage in the relationship, but I am becoming convinced that she loves me wholeheartedly.
+And anyone that can pour out such love to me, deserves not only more attention but love in return.
+Although she is a new addition in my life, I need to understand what I'm subtracting in her stead, and be ok with that.

 ## Which existing relationships do I want to focus on?

+My old high school small group leader Joe.
+My college freshman and sophmore roommates, although they live abroad.
+My friends Ben, and Austin who are getting married in the new year, who were gracious enough to invite me.
+My accountability/indiehacker buddies Seb and Ethan.

 ## Who do I want to reconnect with?

+I want to reconnect with Jackson and Peter, my freestyle rapping buddies from university.
+My childhood friend Jun, and adolescent besty Jiihn & Ridwan.
+Also Hyung-il Son who is probably abroad in Korea.
+While we're at it, why not my first proper girlfriend Gina who I very sloppily dumped while long-distance.

 ## What are the first specific steps I can take towards my goals?

 ## What resources do I need to make progress?